Priyanshubhatt8/devx100/week 1/week1.2/readme.txt

   console.log("hi guys welcome ");
 }
 setTimeout is a function which is provided by javascript like setTimeout(greet,1000);
-so what will happen here our greet function which is passout to setTimeout function as an argument what will happen our function will run after 1second we can also increase the time so we are passing function as an argument into settimeout function so this is callback
+so what will happen here our greet function which is passout to setTimeout function as an argument what will happen our function will run after 1 second we can also increase the time so we are passing function as an argument into settimeout function so this is callback

 in setInterval function it prints everytime after 1 seconds